SVG-Edit/svgedit/README.md

 If you want to host a local version of SVGEdit, please follow these instructions:

-1. Clone or copy the repository contents from github
+1. clone or copy the repository contents from github
 1. run `npm i` to install dependencies
-1. run `npm run build --workspace @svgedit/svgcanvas`to build the svgcanvas dependency locally
+1. run `npm run build --workspace @svgedit/svgcanvas` to build the svgcanvas dependency locally
 1. to test, you can run `npm run start` to start a local server
 1. and access `http://localhost:8000/src/editor/index.html` with a supported browser
-1. run `npm run build` to build a bundle that you can serve from your own web server.
+1. run `npm run build` to build a bundle that you can serve from your own web server

 ## I want to contribute to SVGEdit

 **Thanks!**

-SVG-Edit is made of two major components:
+SVGEdit is made of two major components:

-1. The "svgcanvas" that takes care of the underlying svg edition.
-It can be used to build your own editor.
+1. The "svgcanvas" that takes care of the underlying svg editor.
+It can be used to build your own editor
 1. The "editor" that takes care of the editor UI (menus, buttons, etc.)

-You should fork SVGEdit in your github environment and install locally SVGEdit as explained above.
+You should fork SVGEdit in your github environment and install SVGEdit locally as explained above.

 Before you submit your PR, please make sure you run locally:

 1. `npm run lint` to check that you follow the standardjs rules (https://standardjs.com/rules) for the linter
-1. `npm run test` to run a suite of Cypress tests (https://www.cypress.io/).
+1. `npm run test` to run a suite of Cypress tests (https://www.cypress.io/)

-If you intend to contribute on a regular basis, let us know so we can add you in the maintainer team.
+If you intend to contribute on a regular basis, let us know so we can add you to the maintainer team.

 ## I want to integrate SVGEdit into my own Web application

-V7 is changing significantly the way to integrate and customize SVG-Edit.
-You can have a look to index.html to see how you can insert a div element into your HTML code and inject the editor into the div.
+V7 is changing significantly the way to integrate and customize SVGEdit.
+You can have a look at `index.html` to see how you can insert a `div` element into your HTML code and inject the editor into the `div`.

-**Warning: This div can be positionned anywhere in the DOM but it must have a numeric width and a numeric height (i.e. not 'auto' which happens when the div is hidden)**
+**Warning: This `div` can be positioned anywhere in the DOM but it must have a numeric width and a numeric height (i.e. not 'auto' which happens when the `div` is hidden)**

 ```html
 <head>